MateiDumitrescu1/suplements/README.md

 Bacopa Moneri
 Omega 3
 ### before bed
-NAC 300mg
+NAC 300mg  --- RR
 L-Theanine
 Zinc & Magnesium
 # info
 NAC (4 weeks cycle on/off) - empty stomach, first thing in the morning or after the last meal of the day
-Rhodiola Rosea (4 weeks cycle on/off) - in the morning
+Rhodiola Rosea (RR) (4 weeks cycle on/off) - in the morning
 L-Theanine (constant) - kicks in in 30-40 mins, peak effects after 60min. take any time
 Vitamin D3 (constant) - morning, but it's fine to take in the afternoon
 Vitamin B12 (constant) - in the morning, since it can be energizing